 Postexposure prophylaxis consists of HBIG and vaccine; HBIG probably does not prevent infection but may prevent or attenuate clinical hepatitis.

-CDC: Hepatitis B questions and answers for health professionals: This web site provides an overview of hepatitis B (including statistics, transmission, risk factors, screening, symptoms, diagnosis, and treatment), as well as information about the hepatitis B vaccine and hepatitis B and international travel.
-Accessed 11/29/20.
+Centers for Disease Control and Prevention (CDC): Hepatitis B questions and answers for health professionals: This resource provides an overview of hepatitis B (including statistics, transmission, risk factors, screening, symptoms, diagnosis, and treatment), as well as information about the hepatitis B vaccine and hepatitis B and international travel.
+Accessed June 8, 2022.